RENEE MONTAGNE, HOST:

 The Reverend Jesse Jackson uses it to rally the crowd.

-REVEREND JESSIE JACKSON: I must vote.
+REVEREND JESSE JACKSON: I must vote.
 The Supreme Court can't take it.
 If they try, we'll fight back.

 YEAGER: Proponents of the law say voting rights still need to be protected.
 Gwendolyn Ferreti, with the Hispanic Interest Coalition of Alabama, says some county registrars in the state are asking extra, unnecessary questions of naturalized citizens when registering.
 Latino voters are viewed with suspicion.